discretegames/runmany/README.md

 Almost exactly like the argv section but for stdin.

-A stdin section can either start `Stdin:` to apply to all languages, or `Stdin for Language1, Language2, ...:` to apply to the languages in the comma separated list.
-Either way overwrites any previous stdin set for those languages, but [also sections](https://github.com/discretegames/runmany#also-section) can be used to supply multiple stdins at a time.
+A Stdin Section can either start `Stdin:` to apply to all languages, or `Stdin for Language1, Language2, ...:` to apply to the languages in the comma separated list.
+Either way overwrites any previous stdin set for those languages, but [Also Sections](https://github.com/discretegames/runmany#also-section) can be used to supply multiple stdins.

-The stdins section content is stripped of newlines and one trailing newline is added if it is not empty.
-It is then sent as the standard input  stream to all the subsequent programs of the languages it applies to.
+The Stdin Section's content is stripped of all trailing newlines except one and sent as the standard input  stream to all the subsequent programs of the languages it applies to.

 ```text
 Stdin: